 There is something fundamental in the design of the H Van that causes people to smile.
 Like other Citroëns of the era, the H Van was as innovative as it was weird-looking.
 This innovation made for a highly practical vehicle.

 Over the years they have become icons and been featured in many films and television programs.
 See a full list here: Citroën H Van Film & TV Database

-The distinctive corrugated body work was inspired by German Junkers (aircraft) of the 1930s.
+For a vehicle that was never really styled (Flaminio Bertoni was kept completely out of the loop on this one), the distinctive corrugated body work was inspired by German Junkers (aircraft) of the 1930s.
+Pierre Franchiset, working on a shoestring budget, actually designed a perfect engineer’s van – something durable, easy to manufacture and very user-friendly.
 The ribs added strength without adding weight, and required only simple, low cost press tools.
 The flat body panels were braced on the inside by ‘top hat’ box sections, at right angles to the ribs.

 The H Van was offered in various lengths, heights and cargo configurations.